Hypnosis & Dissociation: learn about them today

-It is possible to experience negative behavioral pattern that cause harm to self.
+It is possible to experience negative behavioural pattern that cause harm to self.
 Some people dissociate from the current experience to control the situation.
 However, when it causes harm to you and cannot be controlled, professional help is recommended.
 They use hypnosis to dissociate your conscious mind from the subconscious part to know the trigger.
 The psychologist will come up with a program or different solutions that will ease up the trigger’s effect.
-The aim is to enable you to come to terms with the past experiences that lead to the behavioral pattern.
+The aim is to enable you to come to terms with the past experiences that lead to the behavioural pattern.

 OTHER SIMILAR ARTICLES

 Self-hypnosis is a safe and effective way to put yourself into a more optimal state of mind - ideal for the challenging and hectic lives many of us are facing.
 Make sure that you’re in a comfortable place where you won’t be distracted, and follow the 3 following techniques from City Hypnosis.READ MORE